sdiehl/wiwinwlh/tutorial.md

 Custom datatypes in Haskell are defined with the `data` keyword followed by the the type name, it's parameters, and then a set of **constructors**.
-The possible constructors are either `sum` types or of `product` types.
+The possible constructors are either *sum types* or of *product types*.
+All datatypes in Haskell can expressed as sums of products.
 A sum type is a set of options that is delimited by a pipe.
 A datatype is inhabited by only a single value sum type at one point and intuitively models a set of "options" a value may take.
 While a product type is a combination of a set of typed values, potentially named by records fields.
 For example the following are two definitions of a Point product type with two fields `x` and `y`.

 ```haskell
 data Point = Point Int Int